Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/reflection-refraction-hierarchy.md

 3. If you have a sky, HDRP uses the cubemap texture or color of the sky.
 4. HDRP uses black.

 The color buffer HDRP uses is the first color pyramid that contains only opaque objects, so refractive objects won't be visible through other refractive objects.
-See [Depth pyramid and color pyramid generation in HDRP](Custom-Pass-buffers-pyramids.md#depth-pyramid-and-color-pyramid-generation-in-hdrp) for more information.

 ## Hierarchy if you use ray-traced reflections